1922 Iowa Hawkeyes football team: Preseason

-Season
+Howard Jones had coached the Hawkeyes to a 30–14–1 record from 1916 to 1921.
+The 1921 team went 7–0, and the program had a ten-game winning streak going into the 1922 season.

+Game summaries

 Knox

 Iowa opened the 1922 season on October 7 with a game against Knox College.
 For the second consecutive year, the Hawkeyes crushed Knox.
 Final score: 61–0.

 Yale

 On October 14, Iowa made a trip to New Haven to play Eastern powerhouse Yale.
 The Elis had already beaten Bates, Carnegie Tech and North Carolina by a combined score of 79–0.
 Yale was coached by the younger brother of Iowa coach Howard Jones, Tad Jones, who had coached the Elis to a 27–5 record from 1916 to 1917 and 1920 to 1922.
 Yale had an eleven-game home winning streak at the Yale Bowl.
 The Elis had never lost to a team from the West in fifty years of varsity football.

 In the first game between Eastern and Western teams of the college football season, Iowa dominated Yale.
 The Hawkeyes used only twelve men to the fourteen used by the Elis.
 The only scoring drive of the game began late in the first quarter when Yale punted to the Hawkeyes.
 An Eli foul put Iowa in the territory of the opposition.
 Iowa quarterback Leland Parkin led the Hawkeyes down the field.
 On fourth down and goal from the Yale nine, Parkin ran around the right end and dove for the end zone.
 He came down a foot short and crawled the rest of the way.
 Iowa missed the extra point, but six points ended up being enough to win the game.
 The Elis drove inside the Hawkeye twenty twice in the second half, but the drives ended before the Elis could score.
 Iowa won the game, 6–0.

 Yale lost to a Western team for the first time ever.
 The Elis did not lose to another team from the West until they fell to Michigan in 1938.
-The Iowa victory made front page headlines across the nation.
+The Iowa victory made front-page headlines across the nation.
 The headline of the Chicago Sunday Tribune ran "IOWA ELEVEN SMASHES YALE".
 The game was a major turning point in the battle between the East and the West for football supremacy.
 The use of the huddle by the Hawkeyes, an idea that was growing popular in the West, was one of the reasons Iowa was able to beat the Elis so impressively.
 Iowa City was home to a huge celebration on Saturday night.
 Seven thousand students and citizens paraded up and down the streets, shooting off rockets and dancing around bonfires.
 The Iowa marching band led the celebration and the crowds were compared to those who would gather in New York City on New Year's Eve.